-Chronic opioid use may impact bone mineral density, which can lead to osteoporosis and an elevated risk for broken bones.
+- Increased risk for osteoporosis and fractures: Chronic opioid use may impact bone mineral density, which can lead to osteoporosis and an elevated risk for broken bones

 Codeine abuse also impacts the reward system in the brain.
 Opioid drugs create a kind of shortcut to happiness, bypassing some of the normal brain functions.
 This can actually rewire parts of the brain related to pleasure.
 When a person stops taking codeine, it can become difficult for them to feel pleasure, and depression and anxiety are common side effects.
 The brain may need to be retrained in how to function without the interference of a drug like codeine.